Alistair Miles (@alimanfoo), Wellcome Sanger Institute

 Note publication of the draft specification on the zarr-specs website preceded establishiment of the ZEP process, and does not imply acceptance of this ZEP.
 The specification should be considered a proposal at this time, pending acceptance of this ZEP.

-To illustrate the principle of the other specification types, the following specifications have also been published on the zarr-specs website:
+To illustrate the principle of the other specification types, the sharding storage transformer specification has also been published on the zarr-specs website, but is still work in progress and not part of this ZEP, but part of ZEP2.

 This ZEP proposes a number of mechanisms by which the Zarr core protocol can be extended.